Wines for Sunday roasts

-I’m a bit traditional when it comes to wines to go with lamb and like to stick to a great Bordeaux blend to complement the savoury, umami-laden goodness of the slow-cooked meat.
-The Constantia Glen FIVE 2009 (R270 cellar door) is just sublime.
+I’m a bit traditional when it comes to wines to go with lamb and I like to stick to a great Bordeaux blend to complement the savoury, umami-laden goodness of the slow-cooked meat.
+The Constantia Glen FIVE 2009 (R270 cellar door) is just sublime, as is the the Anthonij Rupert Optima 2010 (R140 cellar door) and has been one of my favourite wines since I tasted it for the Platter Guide.